Raducanu excited despite Covid disruption

 "I feel like there's no pressure on me.
 I feel like I'm just happy to be here and have a swing.

-"I had to jump a few hurdles to play here, so I just want to go out there and have fun and enjoy on the court."
+"I had to jump a few hurdles to play here, so I just want to go out there and have fun and enjoy being on the court."

 - The Apprentice is back: Find out who is in the firing line this week